Chris-Morant/Python-Chocolate_Ratings/README.md

   5 Does a high percentage of cacao result in a higher rating?

 ## Data
 The data set used for this project was found using kaggle and originates from the flavours of cacao webstite.

-New Columns
+Chocolate Bar Ratings 2022

 ## Tools
 Python was used to analyze and work with the data alongside the following libraries: